 Why corporate governance best practices improve investor confidence

-A well-structured governance framework can improve decision-making, risk management, and performance.
+Corporate governance frameworks that are well-structured can improve decision-making, risk management, and financial performance.
 Companies with good governance are less likely to make costly errors that overlook regulatory standards, and more likely to make decisions that balance shareholder and other stakeholder needs for long-term sustainability.

 Although many organizations understand why good governance matters, it can be a challenge to put into practice.
 Starting with a few key best practices is an effective way to improve governance across the board and build a foundation for long-term success.